 FTS is the gateway for Suppliers who wish to search for new business opportunities throughout the UK.
 This is used to advertise UK wide opportunities that are in excess of the Word Trade Organisation Government Procurement Agreement (GPA) thresholds.
 Until 31st December 2020, the UK used OJEU to advertise such opportunities.

 Greater Manchester Combined Authority Social Value FrameworkBack to top

-Please see the page on our website which showcases the GMCA Social Value Framework in more detail and provides links to the framework documentation.
+View more detail on the GMCA Social Value Framework including links to the framework documentation.

 Greater Manchester Social Value Network (GMSVN)Back to top